Modaniels/veritas/README.md

 📝 License

-This project is licensed under the [Specify License, e.g., MIT] License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.